ionic-team/stencil-site/docs-md/advanced/framework-integration/index.md

 ### Including the Custom Elements Schema

-Including the CUSTOM_ELEMENTS_SCHEMA in the nodule allows the use of the web components in the HTML markup without the compiler producing errors.
+Including the CUSTOM_ELEMENTS_SCHEMA in the module allows the use of the web components in the HTML markup without the compiler producing errors.
 Here is an example of adding it to `AppModule`:

 ```ts
 import { BrowserModule } from '@angular/platform-browser';